danielpodgornyy/indeed-webscraper/README.md

     pip install openpyxl
     ```
 - Place your wanted information into an configuration file named config.xlsx
-- In bash terminal run
+- In bash terminal run in said directory
 ```
 python3 main.py
 ```